 Apache and Nginx are configured differently.

-Apache allows additional configuration using .htaccess files and this is on a per-directory basis because these files can interpret directives in hidden files within content directories.
+Apache allows additional configuration using .htaccess files and this is on a per-directory basis because these files can process dynamic content and interpret directives in hidden files within content directories.

-You configure the Apache HTTP Server by placing directives in plain text configuration files.
+You configure the Apache HTTP Server by placing directives in plain text files.

 Apache allows decentralized configuration which is used to implement URL rewrites, authorization, authentication and caching policies, and more.